 Pack up the car and hit the road to discover Fort Wayne, Indiana’s true fall colors.
 It’s no secret that the Midwest is one of the best destinations to see fall leaves.
 Plus, Fort Wayne, Indiana offers a budget-friendly destination to experience it all during your Midwest weekend getaway.

 Looking to get swept away with the leaves in Northeast Indiana?
 Plan to enjoy the fall foliage between late September to mid/late October (depending on weather, of course).
 One of the best ways to do this is through the Fort Wayne Outdoor Pass!
 Use the free, digital pass to find 20+ trails to hike, bike, and paddle your way through the gorgeous fall colors.

 Enjoy fall in Fort Wayne with a drive, bike ride, or hike in our trails, parks and preserves.
 While you’re here discover other fun activities including fall festivities, the Fort Wayne Children's Zoo, and much more!
 Discover our fall recommendations at www.VisitFortWayne.com/Fall.

 Fort Wayne, Indiana’s Fall Foliage Points of Interest

-We invited a few of our friends to share their perspective on where to find the best fall colors near Fort Wayne, Indiana.
+We invited a few of our friends to share their perspectives on where to find the best fall colors near Fort Wayne, Indiana.
 Follow this guide or build your own adventure with some of the best spots to see fall foliage in Fort Wayne.

 1802 Chapman Road, Huntertown, IN 46748